Anything-Minecraft-Team/anything-minecraft/server/guides/software/picking.md

 ### Software to stay away from

 It is a good idea to stay away from discontinued software and ones that support outdated versions but it's ultimately up to you.
-If you are deciding between a high-performance software that's not stable, like [YatopiaMC](https://yatopiamc.org), and one that has less performance but is much more stable it is generally a good idea to go with the one that is more stable.
+If you are deciding between a high-performance software that's not stable, like [YatopiaMC](https://yatopiamc.org) was, and one that has less performance but is much more stable it is generally a good idea to go with the one that is more stable.
 It is also a good idea to stay away from mass-produced server software, they mostly have copy-pasted code and it will quickly lead to a lack of support and abandonment.